 Take It One Step At A Time

-Changing your diet is not easy because it takes time to learn alternatives for all your favorite foods.
-And it also takes time for our tastebuds to change and adapt.
+Changing your eating plan is not easy because it takes time to learn alternatives for all your favorite foods.
+It also takes time for our tastebuds to change and adapt.
 But they do!

 While going cold turkey and making big changes works for some, for the majority a slow steady pace usually works better.
 Choose 1-3 things in your diet that may need changing and start there.

-For example, if you find most of the sauces and condiments you use are filled with sugar, buy sugar free condiments or learn to make your own.
+For example, if you find most of the sauces and condiments you use are filled with sugar, try selecting quality sugar free condiments or learn to make your own.